-In retirement planning, taxes are always front and center in any consideration.
+In retirement planning, taxes are always a prominent consideration.
 The same is true with the 60-day rollover rule.
 There are two points to make here:

 As explained above, if an indirect rollover does not occur within 60 days, the IRS treats it as a distribution.
 With QRPs and traditional IRAs, distributions are taxed at regular income tax rates.

 The only exception exists with a Roth IRA.
 A 60-day rollover Roth IRA is free from taxes because the funds deposited into a Roth IRA are already post-tax funds.
 However, though Roth IRA withdrawals will be free from taxes, they are not free from penalties if the distribution is not a qualified distribution.

 This point is especially important if you are using rollover funds as a loan.
 You may decide to redeposit the whole pre-tax amount, the post-tax amount or nothing.

 - Redeposit the Pre-Tax Amount

 - In this case, you will record the post-tax portion as a non-taxable rollover and the tax portion as tax paid.

 - Redeposit the Post-Tax Amount

 - In this case, you will record the post-tax portion paid as a non-taxable rollover and the tax portion as both tax paid and taxable income.
 Failure to return the tax portion means the IRS will treat it as a distribution and charge taxes on it in addition to the tax already withdrawn.

 - No Redeposit

 - In this case, the entire amount will be recorded as taxable income and the tax portion as tax paid.

 There are also parts of the 60-day rollover rules that allow you to request a waiver should you fail to rollover or redeposit within 60 days.